 - The sour cream adds moisture to this Jiffy Mexican cornbread, and helps to make it super tender.
-Adding buttermilk to this skillet corn pudding does the same thing.
+Adding buttermilk to this southwestern corn casserole with Jiffy Mix does the same thing.

 - The cream style corn adds moisture and corn kernels to the batter.
 This is a cornbread that really benefits from having the extra texture of whole corn kernels in the bread.